-Drive through the winding streets of the Marathassa Valley to get to this village hot spot famed for its sulphur springs, Venetian bridges and the gorgeous UNESCO Heritage Agios Ioannis Lampadistis Monastery.
+Deep in the Marathassa Valley, this village hot spot is famed for its sulphur springs, Venetian bridges and the gorgeous UNESCO Heritage Agios Ioannis Lampadistis Monastery.

 Renowned as one of the most picturesque villages on the island, deep in the Pistisillia district not far from Nicosia, this practically deserted place has retained its medieval charm with traditional brick houses and red tiled roofs telling glorious tales of yesteryear.